alkinun/clipper-bicycle-e-bike/README.md

-# Clipper: A Dual-Stage Solution for Detecting and Classifying Bicycles and E-Bikes
+# Clipper: A Dual-Stage Pipeline for Detecting and Classifying Bicycles and E-Bikes

-Clipper is a performant, adaptable yet simple pipeline for bicycle and e-bike detection.
-The current pipeline is as follows:
+**Clipper** is a highly performant, adaptable, and efficient pipeline designed for the detection and classification of bicycles and e-bikes.
+Its simplicity, combined with its reliance on open-vocabulary, pre-trained models, makes it versatile and readily extendable to other domains.

+The proposed pipeline consists of two sequential stages:

+1. **Object Detection with YOLO**
-- Pass the image to a YOLO model `yolov8s-worldv2` with the classes: [`electric-bike`, `electric-bicycle`, `e-bike`, `bicycle`].
-We discard the classes completely in this step and focus on locating the objects.
+   An input image is processed using a YOLO model (`yolov8s-worldv2`), trained to detect object instances belonging to the classes: [`electric-bike`, `electric-bicycle`, `e-bike`, `bicycle`].
+At this stage, the primary focus is on accurately locating objects in the image.
+The specific class labels from YOLO are discarded, as the goal is solely to identify object bounding boxes.

+2. **Classification with CLIP**
-- From each detected object, we crop it and feed it to a clip model, specifically `RN50-quickgelu` with the classes set to: [`an e-bike`, `a bicycle`, `an electric-bike`, `an electric-bicycle`].
-In this step we finally get the class of the current object identified by the YOLO model.
+   Each detected object is cropped and passed to a CLIP-based classification model (`RN50-quickgelu`) configured with the following class labels: [`an e-bike`, `a bicycle`, `an electric-bike`, `an electric-bicycle`].
+This stage determines the final classification of each detected object, leveraging the robustness and adaptability of pre-trained ViT models.

-It's that simple!

-### More updates, R&D, paper coming very soon!
+This dual-stage approach uses state-of-the-art open-vocabulary object detection and image classification models, ensuring both accuracy and scalability.
+By using pre-trained models, **Clipper** achieves domain independence, allowing it to be easily adapted for other object detection and classification tasks.
+Future work includes fine-tuning both the YOLO and CLIP models to further optimize performance for bicycle and e-bike detection.

+**Stay tuned for additional updates, R&D progress, and a detailed paper describing this pipeline in depth.**